technway/technway-component-library/packages/stencil-library/src/components/tnw-card/readme.md

 ## Overview

 The `tnw-card` component is a flexible container used to display content such as images, text, and buttons in a card layout.
-It supports various customization options for layout orientation, appearance styles, spacing, and content alignment.
+It supports various customization options for layout orientation, appearance colors, spacing, and content alignment.
 The card can display images, headings, subheadings, descriptions, and buttons, with slots for each, allowing full customization.